-In 2017 Switzerland won the top award presented by the European Transport Safety Council (ETSC) for having the safest roads in Europe.
-Switzerland received the ETSC Road Safety Performance Index award after recording a 15% decrease in road deaths in 2016; on top of this, Switzerland has also reduce road deaths by 34% since 2010 and by 60% since 2001.
+In 2017, Switzerland won the top award presented by the European Transport Safety Council (ETSC) for having the safest roads in Europe.
+Switzerland received the ETSC Road Safety Performance Index award after recording a 15% decrease in road deaths in 2016; on top of this, Switzerland has also reduced road deaths by 34% since 2010 and by 60% since 2001.
 With 26 deaths per million inhabitants, Switzerland now has the lowest road mortality in Europe (tied with Norway), representing a climb of five ranks in ETSC’s reports for the past five years.

 The minimum age for driving in Switzerland is 18 for cars and two-wheel vehicles of 50cc or more.
 Small motorcycles of under 50cc may be driven from the age of 14 at a maximum speed of 30km/h.
 Motorcycles (under 50cc with a maximum speed of 45km/h) may be driven from the age of 16.

-Exchanging a foreign licence in Switzerland
+Exchanging a foreign license in Switzerland

 Driving a foreign car in Switzerland